Saturdays, 5/4 - 6/8, 10 - 11am

 Take if off the cushion and into your life.
 Explore new ways to interact with the world around you

-Through anecdotes, meditations, and conversational renderings of the Buddha's words, you will learn that peace is possible — within yourself and your relationships.
+Through anecdotes, meditations, and conversation, you will learn that peace is possible — within yourself and your relationships.

 Week One — Metta: Our Natural State